unChaz/sci-fi-5e/srd/classes/soldier.md

 ####  Maneuvers

-**Commander’s Strike**
+**Commander's Strike**
 When you take the Attack action on your turn, you can forgo one of your attacks and use a bonus action to direct one of your companions to strike.
 When you do so, choose a friendly creature who can see or hear you and expend one superiority die.
-That creature can immediately use its reaction to make one weapon attack, adding the superiority die to the attack’s damage roll.
+That creature can immediately use its reaction to make one weapon attack, adding the superiority die to the attack's damage roll.

 **Evasive Footwork**
 When you move, you can expend one superiority die, rolling the die and adding the number rolled to your AC until you stop moving.

 **Menacing Attack**
 When you hit a creature with a weapon attack, you can expend one superiority die to attempt to frighten the target.
-You add the superiority die to the attack’s damage roll, and the target must make a Wisdom saving throw.
+You add the superiority die to the attack's damage roll, and the target must make a Wisdom saving throw.
 On a failed save, it is frightened of you until the end of your next turn.

 **Sweeping Attack**
 When you hit a creature with a melee weapon attack, you can expend one superiority die to attempt to damage another creature with the same attack.
 Choose another creature within 5 feet of the original target and within your reach.
 If the original attack roll would hit the second creature, it takes damage equal to the number you roll on your superiority die.
 The damage is of the same type dealt by the original attack.